dtonhofer/rpmsnap/README.md

         ├── prelinkfix.sh
         └── rpmsnap.pl

+As the directory tree is synchronized among all the machines, it is easy to check for RPM database differences from any machine.

-The summary files "rpmsnap.YYYY-MM-DD_hh:mm:ss.txt" contains long lines like these:
+The summary files "rpmsnap.YYYY-MM-DD_hh:mm:ss.txt" contain long lines like these:

     chkconfig··································1.3.59·············1.fc17·························x86_64···Fedora·Project····:        .........
 97  Wed Mar  7 18:43:59 2012
     chmlib·····································0.40···············5.fc17·························x86_64···Fedora·Project····:        .........
 12  Fri Jan 13 02:33:34 2012